-Fluorescent Rabbit Anti-Goat IgG conjugates are ideal for fluorescence microscopy and confocal laser scanning microscopy, flow cytometry, and fluorescent western detection.
+Fluorescent Goat Anti-Rabbit IgG conjugates are ideal for fluorescence microscopy and confocal laser scanning microscopy, flow cytometry, and fluorescent western detection.
+The breadths of fluorescent markers we offer allow our reagents to be tailored to almost any fluorescent detection system.

-The Rabbit Anti-Goat IgG antibody conjugates are prepared from affinity purified antibodies.
-To minimize cross-reactivity, the rabbit anti-goat IgG antibodies have been adsorbed against human IgG and human serum prior to conjugation.
-The degree of labeling for each conjugate is typically 2-8 fluorophore molecules per IgG molecule.
+The Goat Anti-Rabbit IgG antibody conjugates are prepared from affinity purified antibodies that react with IgG heavy chains and all classes of immunoglobulin light chains from rabbit.
+To minimize cross-reactivity, the goat anti-rabbit IgG antibodies have been adsorbed against human IgG and human serum prior to conjugation.
+The degree of labeling for each conjugate is typically 2-8 fluorophore or biotin molecules per IgG molecule.
 At the time of preparation, the products are certified to be free of unconjugated dyes and are tested in an immunofluorescence experiment to ensure low nonspecific staining.